Hotchain-HOTX/Hotchain/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build HOTCHAIN in Unix.
+Some notes on how to build Hotchain in Unix.

 Note
 ---------------------